Exploring the Waters of Tolantongo: An Honest Review of the Full-Day Tour

 The final aquatic stop is at the turquoise-colored river, a thermal spring-fed stream ideal for relaxing and cooling off.
 Many travelers mention how well-managed and inviting this river is, and it’s a peaceful spot to wind down.
 Weather permitting, a picnic lunch can be enjoyed right by the river—though lunch is at your own expense.

 The water here is warm, and the setting is picture-perfect, with lush mountain views.
-The river’s calm flow makes it perfect for lounging or a gentle swim.
+The river’s calm flow makes it great for lounging or a gentle swim.

 Wrapping Up at Tolantongo & Return Journey